 - Cost structure: Priced around $3,594 for a basic Toxin and Filler course that does not contain lip filler or low dilution Toxin techniques.

 - Hands-on time per attendee: Difficult to tell, but at the class sizes pictured online, in addition to the time required to cover the necessary lecture material, that can leave as little 10 minutes of supervised injection per attendee due to the class sizes.
+Please call AAFE for more clarity on your maximum class size and hands-on time.

 - Membership pressure: Multiple course “levels,” membership requirements, and titled credentials (e.g., “Master”) have no universally recognized status or value.
 Post-graduation training never needs a membership or renewal.